Write Your Book in 2023!

 Congratulations, you are a writer!

 Dave Ficere is an Author, Editor, and Ghostwriter with over 30 years of experience in broadcasting and writing.
 When Dave is not writing and editing manuscripts for clients, you can typically find him narrating and producing audiobooks.
+To learn more about Dave, visit his website, or find him on LinkedIn.

 “Bringing Your Story to Life” is more than just a tagline at Ficere Writing Solutions.
 We provide clients with top-notch writing, editing, and audiobook services to get your book or audiobook ready to publish.
 Our portfolio of services includes: Ghostwriting books, editing book manuscripts, and narration and production of audiobooks.